binomialhq/poly/doc/SPECIFICATION.md

 ### Fields

 ```
-field               =  field-type field-name modifier-list / reference
+field       =  type symbol modifier-list / reference
-field-type          =  symbol
-field-name          =  symbol
 ```

 A Field declares an attribute of some construct in which it appears, meaning that the purpose of a Field expression is only made clear when found within the scope of some other declaration.
-They are, however, l-value expressions, and introduce the symbol that they declare in the context in which they appear.
+They are, however, l-value expressions, and introduce the Symbol they declare in the context in which they appear.

-Fields have a type, a name, and zero or more modifiers.
-The type must correspond to either a Primitive or a Model, declared somewhere in the symbol space, causing an error that not being the case.
+Fields have a Type, a name, and zero or more modifiers.
+The Type must correspond to either a Primitive or a Model, declared somewhere in the symbol space, causing an error that not being the case.
 These declarations, thus, associate a data type and modifiers with a given name, the same name that is to be used for symbol lookups.

-By default, fields are required.
+By default, Fields are required.
 The explicit presence of the `required` modifier is redundant, unless some option is passed to the interpreter that changes the default (e.g. command line options).